Eli Lilly profit misses estimates on lower COVID-19 drug demand

-Healthcare & PharmaceuticalsEli Lilly profit misses estimates on lower COVID-19 drug demand

-Drugmaker Eli Lilly and Co (LLY.N) on Tuesday missed analysts' estimates for first-quarter profit and tightened its forecast for full-year adjusted earnings, partly due to lower demand for its COVID-19 drugs.
+(Reuters) -Drugmaker Eli Lilly and Co on Tuesday missed analysts’ estimates for first-quarter profit and tightened its forecast for full-year adjusted earnings, partly due to lower demand for its COVID-19 drugs.

 The U.S. government stopped the distribution of Lilly’s COVID-19 antibody drug, bamlanivimab, as a standalone treatment last month in response to new variants in the country that could be resistant to it when used alone.